biddy1618/askchatbot/data/core/stories.md

     - utter_handoff_to_a_human_expert
     - utter_bye

-## i have a pest, with bot configuration,  without result + no handoff
+## i have a pest, with bot configuration,  without result + no handoff + no other pest
 * intent_i_have_a_pest
     - form_query_knowledge_base
     - form{"name": "form_query_knowledge_base"}